Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces

-\proof This is a consequence of the fact that $\mathscr{M}$ (resp. $\mathscr{K}$) is connected (since $T$ and the fibers are connected), and that the fibers are irreducible (by Theorem 4.4 of \cite{KLS} for $\mathscr{M}$, and Remark A.1 of \cite{PR2} for $\mathscr{K}$), reduced and of the same dimension.\endproof
+\proof By Remark \ref{oss:ap} we may suppose that for every $t\in T$ the polarization $\mathscr{H}_{t}$ is general with respect to $v_{t}$.

-\begin{oss} {\rm Instead of using Theorem 4.4 of \cite{KLS}, Lemma \ref{lem:redflat} could be proved using Theorem 1.17 of \cite{M1}, which asserts that a simple sheaf on a K3 or Abelian surface $S$ can be extended along a smooth deformation of $S$ on a polydisk $\Delta$, as soon as its first Chern class remains of type $(1,1)$ along the deformation, and that in this case the relative moduli space of simple sheaves along $\Delta$ is smooth.} \end{oss}
+(1) Notice that $\mathscr{M}$ (resp. $\mathscr{K}$) is connected (since $T$ and the fibers are connected).
+Moreover, by Theorem 4.4 of \cite{KLS} (resp. by Remark A.1 of \cite{PR2} for $\mathscr{K}$), and using Lemmata \ref{lem:relgenvgen} and \ref{lem:tensorh0} (risp.
+Lemma \ref{lem:polchangeab}), we see that the fibers of $\phi$ (resp. $\phi_{0}$) are reduced, irreducible and equidimensional.
+Now, by Theorem 14.4.4 of \cite{EGA} it follows that $\phi$ (resp. $\phi_{0}$) is universally open.
+Using Corollary 15.2.3 of \cite{EGA} we get that $\phi$ (resp. $\phi_{0}$) is flat.